Lucerne Travel Pass / Tell Pass: Is it worth it?

 All you need to know about the Lucerne travel pass

-What is the Central Switzerland Tell Pass?
+What is the Lucerne Travel Pass (formerly Tell Pass)?

 Similar to the Jungfrau Travel Pass for the Jungfrau region, it allows you to explore the area with one ticket rather than having to book everything separately.

-What does the Tell Pass include?
+What does the Lucerne Travel Pass include?

-The Central Switzerland Tell Pass includes:
+The Lucerne Travel Pass includes:

 - Lake Lucerne boat cruises